JacksonKuo/blog/_posts/2025-4-30-terraform-feature-updates.markdown

 * secret mangement
 * multiple providers

-The following will be rote walkthrough of the new sections of Terraform: Up & Running 3rd edition, along with any definitions or interesting points that standout:
+The following will be rote walkthrough of the new sections of Terraform: Up & Running 3rd edition, along with any definitions or interesting points that standout.

 #### Chapter 5 -  Moved Blocks